rekmus/silgy/README.md

 ## Quick Start Guide
 I assume that you know how to log in to your Linux.
 If not, and you're on Windows, like me, I recommend installing [PuTTY](https://www.putty.org/) and [WinSCP](https://winscp.net/eng/index.php), then to spend a quarter on watching some introductory video (I'll try to find something good later, meanwhile suggestions are welcome).

 I've managed to produce a [step by step video tutorial](https://www.youtube.com/watch?v=OtatIkHQAzs) on how to set Silgy Hello World up on free AWS EC2 instance.
+It shows AWS part (creating an instance, assigning public IP address, connecting to it via WinSCP and PuTTY) as well as the below steps.

 ### 0. Install C++ compiler
 Optional step in case you haven't done this yet :)